Effective Field Theory of St\"uckelberg Vector Bosons: Discussion

 In the $SU(3)_c \times U(1)_{\rm em}$ effective theory below the electroweak scale, all fermion currents are vectorial with no (gauge or global) anomalies.
 Naively, there are no restrictions on coupling an arbitrarily light St\"uckelberg vector field to any linear combination of these currents.
 Of course, the weak interaction explicitly violates some global symmetries, such as baryon number, so the interactions of $X$ with SM fermion currents are not purely vectorial.
 Hence, $X$ will have scattering amplitudes that grow with powers of $\sqrt{s}/m_X$ \footnote{An alternative approach in which a vector field interacts only through higher-dimensional operators was discussed in \cite{Fox:2011qd}.}.
 One might think this growth is the same as four-fermion interactions that also scale with $s/m_W^2$, such that the cutoff scale of the theory \emph{is} the electroweak breaking scale.
 This is not true.
 Consider $f\bar{f} \ra X\gamma$ with $X$ coupling to baryon number.
 While there is $s/m_Z^2$ suppression in the amplitude from $Z$ exchange, there is also $\sqrt{s}/m_X$ enhancement from producing a longitudinally polarized $X$.
 By observing this energy growth in the cross section (at energies well below the electroweak scale), one could determine whether or not a vector boson has longitudinally enhanced couplings.

 Finally, we should discuss the status of dark photons that partly motivated our study of St\"uckelberg vector fields.
 In theories where the dark photon Lagrangian arises from a spontaneously broken $U(1)$ gauge symmetry by a dark Higgs field, some discussion of the dark Higgs scalar has appeared (e.g.,~\cite{Ahlers:2008qc,Batell:2009yf,Jaeckel:2010ni,Harigaya:2016rwr,Berger:2016vxi,Battaglieri:2017aum,Darme:2017glc,Mondino:2020lsc}).
-Instead, we proclaim that the time is ripe to consider the more general set of interactions that a St\"uckelberg vector field can have.
+Instead, we proclaim that the time is ripe to consider a general set of interactions that a St\"uckelberg vector field can have with coefficients that are not dictated by a dark Higgs sector.
 Longitudinally enhanced interactions imply the theory will have a cutoff scale: within the validity of the effective theory (i.e., $\sqrt{s}$ less than the cutoff scale as determined by the longitudinally enhanced scattering processes), what phenomenological consequences can arise in the presence of these interactions?
 This is an interesting question to explore for more general vector boson dark matter as well as for dark photon models.

 Ultimately our discussion of a St\"uckelberg vector field reiterates the lesson of the precarious nature of vector fields in quantum field theory whose mass is not associated with SSB.
 The longitudinal component generically couples to itself or to the SM, and the presence of these couplings leads to amplitudes that grow with energy and thus require a cutoff scale for the EFT\@.
 There are only two resolutions: craft the effective theory to have no couplings of the longitudinal mode, i.e., $X$ coupled only to an anomaly-free global current, or introduce a Higgs mechanism with a Higgs boson to restore unitarity of longitudinal vector boson interactions.
 If evidence of a new vector boson were uncovered in data, we hope our analysis provides a framework to characterize the effective field theory comprising the leading interactions of the vector boson independent of its ultimate UV origin.